My professional journey in collaborative conflict resolution began in 2001 when I transitioned from a legal practice to one focused on mediation.

-Since then, I've been independently mediating disputes arising from commercial activities, employment, land use, divorce, and family matters.
-I've also been contracted for twelve years with the Vermont Agency of Education to mediate special education matters, and with the Vermont Attorney General’s Office to mediate employment discrimination cases.
+Since then, I've been mediating disputes arising from commercial activities, employment, land use, divorce, and family matters.
+I've also been contracted for 13 years each with the Vermont Agency of Education (special education disputes), and with the Vermont Attorney General (employment discrimination complaints).

 Along the way, I began teaching professional seminars and workshops in conflict resolution skills.
 And, for seven years, was visiting faculty at Bennington College’s Center for the Advancement of Public Action (CAPA) where I taught undergraduate courses of my own design in interpersonal conflict skills, mediation, negotiation, litigation, and multiparty dispute resolution process.

 At Bennington, I was the lead author and designer of the CAPA Conflict Resolution Toolbox (2019, Bennington College).
 The Toolbox is an accessible, tactile resource that enables stakeholders (and others) to see the big picture of conflict resolution (from individual skills to process structure) all at once so they can rapidly learn, understand, make connections, and ultimately design effective processes to resolve small and large disputes.
 It will be available for purchase in late 2019.